-Teen Mom Star Maci Bookout Is Considering Expanding Family Through Adoption
+‘Teen Mom’ Star Maci Bookout Is Considering Expanding Family Through Adoption

 “We’ve both have talked about adoption or fostering in the future, down the road, but we’re not [having kids] biologically.”

-Maci and Taylor have some good (and sweet) reasons behind their decision to consider adopting as the couple look to provide a stable environment to children.
+Maci and Taylor have some good (and sweet) reasons behind their decision to consider adopting as the couple looks to provide a stable environment to children.

 “For both of us, it’s one of those things where if we are capable of providing a stable home, healthy relationships and some hope for a child who may not have that or ever experienced it, then we want to.”